efog/rainmaking.cloud.aws.serverlesscontainers/README.md

 ## Introduction

 Something quite as fundamental as running containers on AWS can quickly become confusing.
 How could this possibly be?
 Ain't the cloud supposed to make things simple?
 Isn't it just about loading up an instance, setup Docker and call it a day?
 Nope, that's not it.
-Last year Corey Quinn made this tongue in cheek statement that became a meme at AWS: [There are 17 Ways to Run Containers on AWS](https://www.lastweekinaws.com/blog/the-17-ways-to-run-containers-on-aws/).
+Last year Corey Quinn made this tongue in cheek statement that became a meme at AWS: [The 17 Ways to Run Containers on AWS](https://www.lastweekinaws.com/blog/the-17-ways-to-run-containers-on-aws/).

 ![medium](https://pbs.twimg.com/media/E1vfq8qVIAUkVNK?format=jpg&name=small)